Delivery information etc

 To be fair to our carriers it is actually relatively rare for them to damage something, but if you sign for a package, with any carrier, you are deemed to have received it in good condition !
 Whenever you sign for any parcel always examine it very closely, then, even if it looks fine from the outside, you should (as a matter of course) write “unexamined” under your signature.
 This (slightly…..)
 Increases our leverage with the carrier, but does not compensate for any time delay in telling them of a damaged delivery (see below).

-If the package is damaged and/or you are in any doubt as to the condition of the goods, try and get the driver to let you look at the item, that will probably save everyone a lot of time if it's actually OK and it's just the box which is crushed.
-Many drivers know this and will be co-operative.
-But if they aren't sign for it but write damaged under your signature.
+If the package is damaged and/or you are in any doubt as to the condition of the goods, try and get the driver to let you look at the item inside, that will probably save everyone a lot of time if it's actually OK and it's just the box which is crushed (that is usually the case actually).
+Many drivers know this and will be co-operative, but if they don't allow you to examine the goods inside sign for it but write damaged under your signature or get the driver to note that on his machine.
 Once you've done this you (and us....) are "covered".
 Remember we're on your side in any argument(s) with the carrier, but we do need some ammunition !
 Alternatively refuse delivery and it will be returned to us for reshipment.

 If you only notice any damage to the order after signing for it, phone us up and E Mail a picture of the damaged item as soon as possible (certainly the same day), speed is of the essence here if we're to stand any chance of getting the carrier to accept responsibility.